beddalumia/condmatlab_sissa/README.md

 ------------------------------------------------------------
 Brief description of the contenent:

 - **HFHubbardLab** is a theoretically inclined training on static mean-field (*aka* Hartree Fock) treatment of Hubbard models.
-Nevertheless some interesting numerical aspects arise as stability of the self-consistency loop is concerned (mainly around first-order critical lines, where the loop may converge on metastable solutions).
+Nevertheless some interesting numerical aspects arise as the stability of the self-consistency loop is concerned (mainly around first-order critical lines, where the loop may converge on metastable solutions).
 The correspondent preparatory course has been given by prof. Massimo Capone at SISSA.

 - **HeisenbergED** is an exact diagonalization implementation for the spin-1/2 XXX model, focusing on Sz- and momentum- sectors selection as a physics informed routine for the block-reduction of the eigenproblem.
 Due to prohibitive scaling of the many-body Hilbert space, special attention has been devoted to memory management and fast build of matrices, following closely the standard reference by Sandvik ([arXiv:1101.3281](https://arxiv.org/abs/1101.3281)).
 Further statistical analysis, based on *Phys.
 Rev. B 75, 155111 (2007)*, has been carried out on the ED results.
 Correspondent preparatory lectures have been given by prof. Mario Collura at SISSA.